PritamSarbajna/tourism-website/README.md

 # tourism-website

 ADVENTURE - A simple website of a tourism agency for tourists.

 ## About

 - This is a simple website
 - Pure HTML, CSS, JavaScript used

+# Prerequisites

+Before you begin, ensure you have met the following requirements:

+    -Git must be installed on your operating system.

 ## To see the project

 [Tourism website](https://simple-tourism-organization.netlify.app/)

 ## Preview